Stem cell lineage survival as a noisy competition for niche access: SCB dynamics in more general geometries

-In general we will assume that there is a coordinate $z$ over which the displacement induced by the division takes place.
-All the dynamics will be, in consequence, studied from its projection over this coordinate --see Fig. (\ref{fig:CryptGeom}) of this Appendix for the special cases of hemispheric and spheric geometries.
-In the case of a $1$D-system, as the one described above, this coordinate is the length, $x$.
-In the case of a hemisphere, assuming that the push-up force is exerted from the bottom pole, this coordinate is the arc length defined from the position of the cell to the bottom pole itself --see Fig. (\ref{fig:CryptGeom}a) of this SI.
+In general we will assume that there is a coordinate $z$ over which the displacement induced by proliferation takes place (in practice this would be dictated by the boundary conditions, e.g. the geometry of the region where cell loss occurs).
+All the dynamics will be, in consequence, studied from its projection over this coordinate --see Fig. (\ref{fig:CryptGeom}) of this appendixfor the special cases of hemispheric and spheric geometries.
+In the case of a $1$-dimensional system, as the one described above, this coordinate is the length, $x$.
+In the case of a hemisphere, assuming that the push-up force is exerted from the bottom pole, this coordinate is the arc length defined from the position of the cell to the bottom pole itself --see Fig. (\ref{fig:CryptGeom}a) of this appendix.
 To gain intuition, consider the surface of the hemisphere with radius $R$: The cells at the bottom pole divide and push the ones on top of them up through the surface.
-The cell under consideration is located at whatever position defining an arc from the bottom pole equal to $z=R\varphi_k=z_k$, where $\varphi_k$ is the polar angle, meaning that there is an arc of $k$ cells from the given cell to the pole of the hemisphere --see Fig. (\ref{fig:CryptGeom}a) of this SI.
-The successive divisions of cells located at $z_i<z_k$ will result into a net displacement along the angular coordinate $\varphi$ of the cell located initially at $z_k=R\varphi_k$, going from $z_k=R\varphi_k$ to $z_{k'}=R\varphi_k'$, with $\varphi_k'>\varphi_k$.
-The linear displacement along the surface will be $\Delta z=R(\varphi_k'-\varphi_k)$.
-Displacements along the other coordinate will have no effect in the push up force.
+The cell under consideration is located at a position defining an arc from the bottom pole equal to $z=R\varphi_n=z_n$, where $\varphi_n$ is the polar angle, meaning that there is an arc of $n$ cells from the given cell to the pole of the hemisphere --see Fig. (\ref{fig:CryptGeom}a) of this appendix.
+The successive divisions of cells located at $z_i<z_n$ will result into a net displacement along the polar coordinate $\varphi$ of the cell located initially at $z_n=R\varphi_n$, going from $z_n=R\varphi_n$ to $z_{k'}=R\varphi_n'$, with $\varphi_n'>\varphi_n$.
+The linear displacement along the surface will be $\Delta z=R(\varphi_n'-\varphi_n)$.
+Displacements along the other coordinate will have no net effect in the push up force.